-Are you ready to be ‘on call’ 24/7 to resolve issues that arise with your rental house?
+Are you ready to be ‘on-call’ 24/7 to resolve issues that arise with your rental house?
 A property management company local to the location of your rental can be counted on to handle maintenance issues that arise, taking much of the stress out of being a landlord.

 Who will I rent to?

 Who will live in your investment property?
 Do you see yourself renting to families or some other demographic?
 Creating a future tenant profile and knowing as much as possible about the kind of tenant you want to attract will keep you focused as you filter through investment property options.
-The characteristics of a home, from number of bedrooms and bathrooms to whether it has street parking or a garage and a yard, are very different for each category of potential renters.
+The characteristics of a home, from the number of bedrooms and bathrooms to whether it has street parking or a garage and a yard, are very different for each category of potential renters.

 Did someone mention location?

-Who hasn’t heard the old real estate axiom location, location, location.
+Who hasn’t heard the old real estate axiom location, location, location?
 Along with other considerations, location is a factor in choosing the right real estate investment.
 An affordable house with charm and character is not a good investment if the neighborhood is undesirable for your future tenant.
 When mulling over a property, put yourself in your ideal tenant’s shoes.
 Does it have the amenities important to that renter?
 These factors influence whether you will be able to rent the home quickly for a profit.

 How much will it cost to make the property market-ready?

 One tried and true rule of thumb about home repair and renovation is that it always costs more than expected.
 Enter real estate investment with your eyes wide open.
-If the property you want to buy is not move-in ready, make sure you have the funds to get it in shape quickly, and to pay the mortgage and other expenses until a tenant moves in.
+If the property you want to buy is not move-in ready, make sure you have the funds to get it in shape quickly and to pay the mortgage and other expenses until a tenant moves in.

 Fortunately, new investors can avoid costly mistakes by seeking advice from those who have traveled the road before and blazed a trail.
 A seasoned investment group like Simply Do It can be counted on to help new investors avoid common mistakes made early in the buying process.

-Dani Beit-Or is an experienced real estate investor and coach who since 2002 has been taking an active role in the field and been involved in over thousands of real estate investing transactions in the US.
+Dani Beit-Or is an experienced real estate investor and coach who since 2002 has been taking an active role in the field and been involved in over thousands of real estate investment transactions in the US.
 Since that time, he has worked with over 5500 investors on their individual real estate strategies helping them to become confident and profitable investors.
-In addition to working one-on-one with clients, Dani has developed a series of online seminars, classes and videos so that everyone who is interested in deepening their knowledge in real estate investing can benefit from his expertise.
+In addition to working one-on-one with clients, Dani has developed a series of online seminars, classes, and videos so that everyone who is interested in deepening their knowledge in real estate investing can benefit from his expertise.